anvilproject/anvil-portal/content/data/data.md

 1. Request access to the study in using dbGaPs [Authorized Access Portal](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login) with the study's phsId.
 See NCBI's [Starting Point to Applying for dbGaP Data](https://www.ncbi.nlm.nih.gov/books/NBK99225/) for more information.
 1. Once your access is approved, your data will appear as one or more workspaces in your Terra account.

-Please see the [Requesting Data Access](/data/requesting-data-access) and [Once Your Access is Granted](/data/requesting-data-access#once-your-access-is-granted) guides for more detai.
+Please see the [Requesting Data Access](/data/requesting-data-access) and [Once Your Access is Granted](/data/requesting-data-access#once-your-access-is-granted) guides for more detail.

 ### Public Access Datasets
 <hero small>The datasets below are public access.</hero>
 <data-detail public></data-detail>

 ### Researcher Access Datasets
-<hero small>The following workspaces are accessible by external (non-consortia) researchers via the [dbGaP access process]() and also to consortia members via the [consortia fast track process]().</hero>
+<hero small>The following workspaces are accessible by external (non-consortia) researchers via the [dbGaP access process]() and also to consortia members via the [consortia fast track process](/data/requesting-data-access#requesting-data-access-as-a-consortium-member).</hero>

 <data-studies></data-studies>